-At the August 1986 meeting, the U. T. Board of Regents authorized a project for the renovation of approximately 5,160 square feet in the Keiller Building at the U. T. Medical Branch - Galveston to provide research laboratories for the Division of Nutrition within the Department of Preventive Medicine and Community Health.
-Since that approval, a more desirable space for renovation (previously occupied by the U. T. Marine Science Institute) has become available in the Maurice Ewing Hall.
+5. U. T. Medical Branch - Galveston - Keiller Building Development of Laboratory Space for Division of Nutrition (Project No. 601-642): Approval to Relocate Project to Maurice Ewing Hall. -- At the August 1986 meeting, the U. T. Board of Regents authorized a project for the renovation of approximately 5,160 square feet in the Keiller Building at The University of Texas Medical Branch at Galveston to provide research laboratories for the Division of Nutrition within the Department of Preventive Medicine and Community Health.
+Since that approval, a more desirable space for renovation (previously occupied by the U. T. Marine Science Institute) became available in the Maurice Ewing Hall.